Ruchita-Raghu/ruchita-raghu-portfolio/Leadership & People Management/Student Clubs LeadershipOrganizations.md

 <li> Leaders are responsible for creating accountability and ownership of work among the team members.
 Managing different schedules of college students is also another important skill.
 It is crucial to build a commitment among the team members for the club. </li>

 #### MANAGEMENT & PLANNING
-<p> In addition to the day-to-day activities of the club, I worked to enhance the functioning of the club. </p>
+<p> In addition to the day-to-day activities of the Finance Club, I worked to enhance the functioning of the club. </p>
 <li> Created new executive board list - create roles and define responsibilities.
 To recruit young talent with fresh ideas! </li>
 <li> Created a Teams group - divide channels, organize folders, upload files, store data in one repository. </li>
 <li> Visualized events for whole team - created calendar for the academic year. </li>